 Overview

-The average length of stay metrics in Mosaic are calculated from all discharge claims submitted by the listed facility during the standard one year reporting period from the time of patient admission to discharge.
+The average length of stay metrics in Strategy are calculated from all discharge claims submitted by the listed facility during the standard one year reporting period from the time of patient admission to discharge.
 The metric is calculated in days.

 To get the average, we add up the count of days from all eligible stays and divide by the number of stays.